pierpierpy/player-template-joe/README.md

 `main()` already turns this dictionary into the HTTP payload, so you do not need to worry about the outer structure—just return the maps above.

-## 6. GitHub Actions

-- `.github/workflows/register.yml` registers (or re-registers) the player on push/dispatch.
-- `.github/workflows/schedule_strategy.yml` runs every 5 minutes and can also be triggered manually from the Actions tab.
-- Make sure `GAME_TOKEN` and `SERVER_URL` secrets are populated, then watch the workflow logs to confirm submissions.